 Slide by slide.
 Learn it, repeat it.
 All evening long.
-Than tomorrow, do it again.
+Then tomorrow, do it again.
 Those 5 or 3 minutes should become like a Rihanna song to you – you should always be able to tell it, day or night.
-In the course of practicing you will detect places where you can stop, change the tone, accentuate and make a joke.
+In the course of practicing you will detect places where you can stop, change the tone, accentuate, and make a joke.

-Learn it by heart, than improvise.
+Learn it by heart, then improvise.
 You will be surprised how effective this is – in only two days (or one and a half).

 Be precise about what are you asking for.

 I see way too many pitches that give you no reason to participate.
 What are you looking for?
 Why are you on stage?
 Do you need money, connections, advice, PR…?
 Some people are ashamed to ask and some others simply forget.
 But the key is to be clear and give the reason why you are asking for it.
 It should come out from your pitch story.

 Practice in front of the mirror and a clock.